Extension of Program

 - Financial support can be in any combination of assistantship, fellowship, personal funds or sponsor funds.

-- Funding documents cannot be more than three months old.
+- Funding documents cannot be more than six months old.

 - J-1 students and any students who have dependents must also show proof of required health insurance covering the period of extension and proof that you have paid the one-time SEVIS administration fee for each F-2 or J-2 dependent, if applicable.